How much does counselling cost?

 Many extended insurance plans provided by employers pay for a certain number of counselling sessions if they are provided by a “Registered Clinical Counsellor” (RCC) or a “Certified Canadian Counsellor”.
 For example, many employees of the BC Public Service have a certain amount of counselling available through their extended health care plan.
 You might not have to seek counselling through the contracted provider but instead you might be able to select our own counsellor and as long as the therapist has the required designation, you could be reimbursed up to your yearly limit.
 Our Clinical Director can help you sort out if you have such benefits or you can call your insurance provider and find out any details.

-At WayPoint, your first 30 minute consultation is free.
-Once you begin counselling, you can pay by cash, cheques, Visa, Mastercard and PayPal at the end of each session.
+At Waypoint, your first 30 minute consultation is free.
+Once you begin counselling, your credit card used to book your appointment is charged at the end of each session.

 What is Waypoint's "matching and referral" process?